tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 ## InstructionMemory instruction_memory_module(.*);

 This module is used to feed instruction to the decoder.
 It needs PC and clk, and give instructions.
 For dual core, things are complicated.
 We want to model the thread fork, join scheme.
 So all cores processing the same instructions until some special instruction that tells the second core to do something else.
 Should we do that?
 That seems wasteful.
 All cores doing things that could have been done by the single core.
 How about we just have totally separate instruction fetch.
 It will have different PC and instructions.
 The compiler needs to create separate instructions for different cores.
 If we have a jump instruction that's core specific.
 Then the two cores can share the instruction memory.
 This jump will be the diverge point for the two cores.
 For them to join, they can wait for other core to write specific values or something else.
 We really don't want the two cores to do redundant task.

+For our purpose, we can just instatiate two instruction memory module.
+So two completely seperate instruction streams.
+We can make the content of the stream to be the same.
+So we don't need to change the ISA for the two cores to operate on its own.
+Each core will do their own thing, those things can be completely different, or be totally the same.

 ## RegisterFile register_module(.*);